pvcraven/web-development-class/source/tutorials/css_layout/css_layout.rst

 Position
 ^^^^^^^^

 Looking to center or right align a block?
 It isn't intuitive.
+To center, use the ``margin`` property, and set it to ``auto``.
+You can also right-align by setting the left margin to ``auto`` and the right margin to zero.

 Here it is:

 .. image:: demo_06.png
     :width: 550px